 But the state park isn’t the only way to get outside in Santa Fe County—the bucolic outskirts of New Mexico’s capital city.
 On his days off, Lipscomb heads to La Cieneguilla Petroglyph Site, just west of Santa Fe.
 He returns there often, almost always spotting panels or markings that he hadn’t previously noticed among the hundreds of rock etchings that Puebloan people placed there around the 17th century.
 Travelers might also bump into Lipscomb on the 28 miles of public trails in the Galisteo Basin Preserve, south of Santa Fe, which protects 10,000 acres of grasslands, arroyos, and rough-hewn sandstone formations as a refuge for people and wildlife.

 Putting boots on the ground calls for an after-hike beer.
 In the Lamy area, visitors pair their brew of choice with a side of history.
 The town, 18 miles south of Santa Fe, once boasted a Harvey House hotel, saloon, and Mission Revival–style depot among its railroad bona fides.
 Long empty, the 1881 Legal Tender Saloon & Eating House has been restored by Allan Affeldt, the same mastermind behind the renovated Castañeda Hotel in Las Vegas, New Mexico, and La Posada Hotel, in Winslow, Arizona.
-Travelers who want to arrive in Lamy in true railroad style might soon be able to hop aboard the Santa Fe Southern Railway for an 18-mile scenic trip departing from the Santa Fe Depot.
+Now, the Legal Tender Saloon & Eating House is open every Friday, Saturday and Sunday.
+Travelers who want to arrive in Lamy in true railroad style can hop aboard the Sky Railway from the Santa Fe Depot and choose from a variety of themed train adventures.

 Back in Cerrillos, the Black Bird Saloon evokes the Wild West with new epicurean style.
 The atmosphere is decidedly 1880s—thanks to crooked doors and rickety wood floors.
 The grub plays on the Western theme with burgers named after outlaws and train robbers such as Black Jack Ketchum (it comes with a “gun-powder rub” and “bandit sauce.”)